 Daniel Jimenez Barrios

-Daniel Jimenez is currently holding one of the Programmer positions of the Assessment Research Centre.
+Daniel Jimenez is a programmer within the Assessment Research Centre.
 He specialises in the development of a wide spectrum of enterprise level solutions, which include web, client/server and desktop applications.

 His expertise encompass the development of Enterprise Resource Planning (ERP) modules, Control Systems, Decision Support Systems (DSS) and Business Intelligence/Analytics (BI) within a rich variety of business contexts such as car manufacturing, utilities, health and education.